kiran-likith/Victimfilesdownload_shell/README.md

 # Victimfilesdownload_shell
+(Note: this can runnable only on victim machine after obtaining shell and use this script with legal permission on systems only)

 Post-Exploitation Enumeration & Exfiltration Script (Linux os)

 it is about performing post-exploitation tasks after gaining a shell on a Linux system